Torniojaws/vortech-backend/INSTALL.md

 # Redirect all HTTP traffic to HTTPS
 # Always redirect to www.<domain_name>, not bare-domain (without "www") according to SEO best-practices
+# If you are in Vagrant, comment this out if you use "localhost".
+Otherwise there's an infinite loop
 server {
     listen 80;
     listen [::]:80;